 These are NVIDIA’s and AMD’s adaptive synchronization technologies designed to eliminate screen tearing during gameplay.
 Screen tearing occurs when the GPU’s output is mismatched with the display’s refresh rate.

-The communication between the GPU and the monitor basically works in this way: if the monitor refreshes at 60Hz, it requires 60 frames to be sent from the GPU (same for 120Hz, 144Hz, and so on).
+The communication between the GPU and the monitor essentially works in this way: if the monitor refreshes at 60Hz, it requires 60 frames to be sent from the GPU (same for 120Hz, 144Hz, and so on).

 The issue usually occurs when the GPU is unable to produce the required frames, causing screen tearing.